huggingface/blog/fine-tune-vit.md

 </figure>

-It turns out that once you've done the above, you can pre-train and finetune transformers just as you're used to with NLP tasks.
+It turns out that once you've done the above, you can pre-train and fine-tune transformers just as you're used to with NLP tasks.
 Pretty sweet 😎.

 ---

-In this notebook, we'll walk through how to leverage 🤗 `datasets` to download and process image classification datasets, and then use them to fine-tune a pre-trained ViT with 🤗 `transformers`.
+In this blog post, we'll walk through how to leverage 🤗 `datasets` to download and process image classification datasets, and then use them to fine-tune a pre-trained ViT with 🤗 `transformers`.

-To get started, lets first install both those packages.
+To get started, let's first install both those packages.

 ```bash